Cookware and bakeware: Copper

-Tin linings sufficiently robust for cooking are wiped onto copper by hand, producing a .35–45-mm-thick lining.
+Tin linings sufficiently robust for cooking are wiped onto copper by hand, producing a 35–45 μm thick lining.
 Decorative copper cookware, i.e., a pot or pan less than 1 mm thick and therefore unsuited to cooking, will often be electroplate lined with tin.
 Should a wiped tin lining be damaged or wear out the cookware can be re-tinned, usually for much less cost than the purchase price of the pan.
 Tin presents a smooth crystalline structure and is therefore relatively non-stick in cooking applications.
 As a relatively soft metal abrasive cleansers or cleaning techniques can accelerate wear of tin linings.
 Wood, silicone or plastic implements are to preferred over harder stainless steel types.

 For a period following the Second World War, copper cookware was electroplated with a nickel lining.
 Nickel is harder and more thermally efficient than tin, with a higher melting point.
 Despite its hardness, it wore out as fast as tin, as the plating was 20 microns thick or less, as nickel tends to plate somewhat irregularly, and requires milling to produce an even cooking surface.
 Nickel is also stickier than tin or silver.
 Copper cookware with aged or damaged nickel linings can be retinned, or possibly replating with nickel, although this is no longer widely available.
 Nickel linings began to fall out of favor in the 1980s owing to the isolation of nickel as an allergen.

 Silver is also applied to copper by means of electroplating, and provides an interior finish that is at once smooth, more durable than either tin or nickel, relatively non-stick and extremely thermally efficient.
 Copper and silver bond extremely well owing to their shared high electro-conductivity.
 Lining thickness varies widely by maker, but averages between 7 and 10 microns.
 The disadvantages of silver are expense and the tendency of sulfurous foods, especially brassicas, to discolor.
 Worn silver linings on copper cookware can be restored by stripping and re-electroplating.

 Copper cookware lined with a thin layer of stainless steel is available from most modern European manufacturers.
 Stainless steel is 25 times less thermally conductive than copper, and is sometimes critiqued for compromising the efficacy of the copper with which it is bonded.
 Among the advantages of stainless steel are its durability and corrosion resistance, and although relatively sticky and subject to food residue adhesions, stainless steel is tolerant of most abrasive cleaning techniques and metal implements.
 Stainless steel forms a pan's structural element when bonded to copper and is irreparable in the event of wear or damage.